Castle Biosciences Presents Ne - GuruFocus.com

 Forward-Looking Statements

 This press release contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which are subject to the “safe harbor” created by those sections.
-These forward-looking statements include, but are not limited to, statements concerning: the potential of DecisionDx-SCC to prompt risk-aligned changes in treatment plans for patients with high-risk cSCC and guide patient management decisions and risk-appropriate treatment plan changes within established guidelines.
-The words “can,” “potential” and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+These forward-looking statements include, but are not limited to, statements concerning: the potential of DecisionDx-Melanoma and DecisionDx-UM to accurately stratify risk of death from melanoma and guide more informed and more personalized treatment decisions; and the potential of DecisionDx-Melanoma to provide significant risk stratification that can identify patients with a low risk of death who may potentially forego unnecessary adjuvant therapies, thereby reducing healthcare costs and adjuvant therapy-related adverse events; and the potential of DecisionDx-Melanoma to identify patients who are at a much higher likelihood of progressing, potentially enabling more aggressive decisions regarding the use of adjuvant therapy.
+The words “can,” “could,” “may,” “potential” and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements that we make.
-These forward-looking statements involve risks and uncertainties that could cause our actual results to differ materially from those in the forward-looking statements, including, without limitation: subsequent study or trial results and findings may contradict earlier study or trial results and findings or may not support the results obtained in this study, including with respect to the discussion of DecisionDx-SCC in this press release; actual application of our tests may not provide the aforementioned benefits to patients; and the risks set forth under the heading “Risk Factors” in our Quarterly Report on Form 10-Q for the three months ended June 30, 2022, and in our other filings with the SEC.
+These forward-looking statements involve risks and uncertainties that could cause our actual results to differ materially from those in the forward-looking statements, including, without limitation: subsequent study or trial results and findings may contradict earlier study or trial results and findings or may not support the results obtained in these studies, including with respect to the discussion of DecisionDx-Melanoma and DecisionDx-UM in this press release; actual application of our tests may not provide the aforementioned benefits to patients; and the risks set forth under the heading “Risk Factors” in our Quarterly Report on Form 10-Q for the three months ended June 30, 2022, and in our other filings with the SEC.
 The forward-looking statements are applicable only as of the date on which they are made, and we do not assume any obligation to update any forward-looking statements, except as may be required by law.